What is symblepharon?

 EKC is a viral infection that can affect the surface of the eye.
 It can affect the gastrointestinal tract and respiratory system as well.

 EKC can cause the formation of a membrane on the part of the conjunctiva that is on the inside of the eyelid.
-This membrane requires careful treatment by an eyecare professional to avoid symblepharon formation.
+This membrane may require careful treatment by an eyecare professional to avoid symblepharon formation.

 Vernal keratoconjunctivitis